fleschutz/PowerShell/Docs/FAQ.md

 How to execute PowerShell Scripts?
 ----------------------------------
-1. In the Windows desktop by double-clicking the script.
+1. In the Windows desktop: right-click the script and select: *Execute with PowerShell*
 2. In a command-line interface (CLI, e.g. *Windows Terminal*, either local or remote via SSH) by typing: `./NAME_OF_SCRIPT`.
 3. By connecting a context menu item with a script.
 4. By voice control, e.g. see repo [talk2windows](https://github.com/fleschutz/talk2windows) for more information.